vtcodecamp/2019.vtcodecamp.org/src/sponsor.md

     </svg>
 </div>

+### The 11th annual Vermont Code Camp will be held on September 28, 2019 in Burlington, Vermont.

+This full day event will bring together technology community members, students and professionals from around Vermont and beyond.
+A wide variety of software technologies will be represented.
+Session topics typically range from software development (e.g. languages, tools, practices, databases, web development, etc.) to the business of software and technology (e.g. entrepreneurship, consulting, team dynamics, etc.).

+<a href="mailto:team@vtcodecamp.org" class="code cta">
+    Contact Coordinators
+</a>

 Vermont Code Camp is free event for attendees and organized entirely by community volunteers, with the help of our sponsors.

 Our 2017 event drew 250 attendees.
 We had 7 session slots throughout the day with 5 sessions running at any one time.
-You can see last year’s schedule here.
+You can see [last year’s schedule here](https://archive.vtcodecamp.org).

-<a href="mailto:team@vtcodecamp.org" class="code cta">
-    Contact Coordinators
-</a>

-WCAX visited during the day.
-Co-organizer, Rob Hale, was interviewed about the event.
+WCAX visited during the day, and Co-organizer, [Rob Hale, was interviewed about the event](http://www.wcax.com/content/news/A-tech-lovers-paradise-445146003.html).

 While we keep our budget trim, we can’t pull off VT Code Camp without the financial support of our sponsors.
 Sponsorship opportunities typically include: